-Consult our sample statement of interest to compare your existing draft!
+Consult sample statement of interest to compare your existing draft!

 Statement of Interest – Writing and Editing Services

 When examining a sample statement of interest, always remember that it is only a guideline and should not be used for your own purposes.
 Many students and job applicants prefer the easy route and use SoI samples as template for their own statements.
 Although this could potentially save time, it results in a statement that does not reflect your personality, writing style or inner voice.
 It may result in a rejection of your application because of the lack of originality or outright plagiarism.
-Let us help you, consider our services today!
+Find more statement of interest samples on our website!